-Whether you want you use blindfolds, a leather crop, or a paddle, it can all be a part of a healthy sexual relationship.
-So, if you are looking to try something kinky like electro-stimulation or bondage: do your research, talk to your partners, and have a fun, consensual and kinky time.
+Whether you want you to use blindfolds, a leather crop, or a paddle, it can all be a part of a healthy sexual relationship.
+So, if you are looking to try something kinky like electro-stimulation or bondage: do your research, talk to your partners, and have a fun, consensual, and kinky time.

-Based on what other women are reading
+Based on what others are reading